Johannesburg and Pretoria Area

 2007-07 – Vortrekker Monument in Pretoria

-On our way to Matswani Game Farm in Limpopo we stopped in Pretoria to see the Vortrekker Monument and hear the history of the Dutch Vortrekkers.
+On our way to Matswani Game Farm in Limpopo province we stopped in Pretoria to see the Vortrekker Monument and hear the history of the Dutch immigrants, the Vortrekkers.

 2007-07 – Johannesburg and Soweto

-On our way back from Matswani Game Farm in Limpopo, to Johannesburg and the airport, we stopped at the Apathed Museum, and in Soweto we visited Manela’s house.
-Before driving to the airport we had a nice african dinner in a Soweto restaurant.
+On our way back from Matswani Game Farm in Limpopo, to Johannesburg and the airport, we stopped at the Apartheid Museum, and in Soweto we visited Mandela’s house where Nelson Mandela lived from 1946 to 1962.
+Before driving to the airport we had a nice African dinner in Soweto at Wandies Place (restaurant).